ken-brill/planning-poker/README.md

-Certainly!
-Here's a draft for your `README.md` file that introduces your repository as a sprint "Planning Poker" game:

----

 # Planning Poker

 Welcome to the Planning Poker repository!
 This project offers a fun and interactive way for Agile teams to estimate user stories during sprint planning sessions.